callawaycloud/ScheduledTestRunner/README.md

 ### Promote

-Once you are ready to release the updated package, use the 04t* Id from the new release to promote:
+Once you are ready to release the updated package, use the 04t\* Id from the new release to promote:

 -   `sfdx force:package:version:promote -p 04t\*`
+-   update `README.mdd` install step with the new install URL